Rule files for masking

 Rule element

-The attributes in the following Rule element example would override values specified in attributes defined in a RuleGroup element.
-This example would override mask size and mask type attribute values in the aforementioned RuleGroup example.
-The source also matches feature layers instead of annotation layers and the fill symbol in the RGB color space are now targeted.
+The attributes in the following Rule element example override values specified in attributes defined in a RuleGroup element.
+This example overrides mask size and mask type attribute values in the aforementioned RuleGroup example.
+The source also matches feature layers instead of annotation layers, and the fill symbol in the RGB color space is now targeted.

 <Rule>